linsnotes/linsnotes.github.io/_posts/2025/2025-04-11-msmtp-with-gmail-oauth2-on-raspberry-pi-or-ubuntu.md

 # Set a default account
 account default : gmail
 ```
-Save and exit the editor (in nano, press `Ctrl+O` then `Ctrl+X`).
+*Note:* The `auth oauthbearer` directive tells msmtp to use OAuth 2.0 rather than a static password.
+The `passwordeval` directive executes a Python script to supply a fresh access token each time msmtp is invoked.

-*Note: The line `auth oauthbearer` tells msmtp to use OAuth 2.0 rather than a plain password.
-The `passwordeval` directive runs a Python script that returns a fresh access token each time msmtp is invoked.*
+Save and exit (in nano, press `Ctrl+O` then `Ctrl+X`).

 ---

-## 4. Set Up Your OAuth 2.0 Scripts Folder
+## 5. Set Up Your OAuth 2.0 Scripts Folder

-Create a dedicated folder (for example, `~/msmtp`) to store all your OAuth-related files:
+Create a dedicated folder (for example, `~/msmtp`) to store your OAuth files and scripts:
 ```bash
 mkdir -p ~/msmtp
 cd ~/msmtp